 Your training for the Everest base camp trek must include improving strength endurance, cardio endurance, and feeling comfortable in carrying a day backpack uphill for a long duration of time.
-You should begin taking longer walks, and hiking for some time at least 8-12 weeks prior to the actual trek.
+You should begin taking longer walks and hiking for some time at least 8-12 weeks prior to the actual trek.
 You must be able to walk for around 5-6 hours that too taking minimal breaks.
-You might want to consider these tips before prepping for your Everest base camp trek.
+You might want to consider these tips before prepping for your trek.

 If you cannot find significant hills or mountain terrains in your area then you can walk hill intervals on a stair or treadmill 2 times per week.
 Most people will benefit from completing a full-body strength workout 2 times per week.

-Check in with your doctor before taking a physically challenging trek like the Everest base camp trek.
-You can follow through with this article to find the proper tips on preparing for the Everest base camp trek.
+Check-in with your doctor before taking a physically challenging trek like the Everest base camp trek.
+You can follow through with this article to find the proper tips on preparing for the trek.

 Train In Scenarios As Close To The EBC Trek As Possible

-The best possible way to train for the Everest base camp trek is by trying to replicate the scenarios as much as possible.
+The best possible way to train for the EBC trek is by trying to replicate the scenarios as much as possible.
 Like; as wearing your trekking boots, carrying your backpack with some weight, hiking for a long duration, and also practicing elevation loss and gain.
 This will help you immensely for the actual trek to the Everest base camp.